 Every English sparkling wine in this year’s IWSC was judged blind, with a top-class panel tasting each one, including Roger Jones, Club Oenologique contributor Essi Avellan MW, Master Sommelier Svetoslav Manolev and London wine bar owner Sunny Hodge.

 Believe the hype – English sparkling wine is seriously good stuff, and the choice is getting wider.
-Here is our pick of the best English fizz from the IWSC’s 2022 tasting – all ideal raising a glass during the Platinum Jubilee celebrations.
+Here is our pick of the best English fizz from the IWSC’s 2022 tasting – all ideal raising a glass during celebrations.

 HOW DO WE JUDGE THESE WINES?